 Yeast

 You cannot get a true baguette flavor without yeast!
 I promise that with this no-knead recipe, it will also be no fuss.
-However, if you prefer bread with baking soda, check out our Gluten-Free Irish Soda Bread recipe.
+However, if you prefer bread with baking soda, check out my Gluten-Free Irish Soda Bread.

 Is dry yeast gluten-free?

 Dry yeast is naturally gluten-free.
 However, some brands add starch to the final product to prevent clumping.
-Always check the ingredients list for additives or stick to a known gluten-free yeast brand, like Red Star.
+Always check the ingredients list for additives or stick to a known gluten-free yeast brand, like Red Star Active Dry Yeast.

 Salt